Workouts for Travel

 - Start with a plan just as you would for a grocery trip.
 Whether you travel to the same hotel regularly or you are staying for the first time, there are tons of pictures online of hotel amenities to view.
 Hotel staff in my experience have been service-oriented enough to send more detailed pictures when asked.
 Some hotels even offer group classes and Peloton bikes.
 Get together with your trainer and create a plan instead of just showing up and tinkering around with no purpose.
 Avoid what often ends up happening - 30 minutes on some nondescript piece of cardio watching The Food Network without breaking a sweat.
-Your workout can be as simple as something like this: 2 mile run on treadmill, 4×12 incline dumbbell bench presses, 4×20 medicine ball Russian twists.
+Your workout can be as simple as something like this: 2 mile run on the treadmill, 4x12 incline dumbbell bench presses, 4x20 medicine ball Russian twists.
 Just have a plan before you even leave home even though it may change.
 Hotel gym under renovation or just unappealing?

 - Do something you don't do normally do at home.
 If you have multiple marathons under your belt or you are off the charts with sheer brut strength, time away from home can be the perfect opportunity to dedicate to extensive mobility.
 Towel pass-throughs and straddle stretches are a great start.
 Get with your coach for a custom sequence to take on the go.
 Pre-select 4 songs on your playlist you'll do these to instead of a timer.
 You CAN invest 15 minutes on yourself.
 Being alone away from home is also a great time for me to do exercises that feel silly in public.
 Shadowboxing and fire hydrants, we meet again.

 - Change other variables in the absence of external load to increase intensity.
 Yes, your suitcase might be good for about 40 lbs, but is the possibility of touching those dirty roller wheels worth it?
 Um, no thanks.
-Use volume, isometric exercises, and different angles using bodyweight only.
+Use volume, isometric exercises, and different angles using body weight only.
 This may sound a bit like the characteristics of "prison workouts" but who needs that dark undertone while trying to exercise?
 10 air squats easy, 50 air squats hard, 100 air squats unbroken hardest.
-So your workout can be as simple as: 100 air squats, 50 push-ups with feet on the bed.
+So your workout can be as simple as: 100 air squats, and 50 push-ups with feet on the bed.
 45-second hollow body holds.

 If you must still have a piece of exercise equipment on the go, grab one or more of the following: resistance tubes, gliders, or jump rope.
 These options are compact and give the most bang for your buck(and space).
 I myself am a competitive light packer so just packing leggings and bulky athletic shoes is a win.
 When you do get back to traveling again, we hope you take a little bit of something you learned at Transform CrossFit.